Vepp1/cinemary-api/README.md

 - Access the like detail page /likes/'like_id' and try to delete it.
 - Result: The page is going to be a Read-Only, due to permission classes.

-### Create comment being logged out.
+### Create a comment while logged out.

-- Access /comments and try to create comment on a existing post.
+- Access /comments and try to create comments on an existing post.
-- Result: Create comment functionality is not available to logged out users.
+- Result: Create comment functionality is not available to logged-out users.

 ### Edit or delete comments from another user.